aniljayakar/AMLProject/README.md

 # Money Laundering Detection Using Machine Learning

-**Can machine learning reliably detect financial crime in a dataset of 5 million transactions — where fewer than 1 in 1,000 is illicit?**
+**Can machine learning reliably detect financial crime in a dataset of 5 million transactions where fewer than 1 in 1,000 is illicit?**

 This project answers that question.
 Using IBM's synthetic AML dataset, I engineered 65+ features, compared 7 machine learning models across multiple resampling strategies, and identified the conditions under which fraud detection models are actually deployable in a real financial institution.

-**Best result:** Tuned XGBoost achieved an F1 score of 0.57 and ROC-AUC of 0.99 on normal data — outperforming all other models while maintaining interpretability through SHAP values.
+**Best result:** Tuned XGBoost achieved an F1 score of 0.57 and ROC-AUC of 0.99 on normal data, outperforming all other models while maintaining interpretability through SHAP values.

-**Business recommendation:** XGBoost with graph-based and temporal features, deployed at a 100:1 downsampling ratio, offers the best balance between catching illicit transactions and minimising false positives — critical in production environments where flagging legitimate transactions has real customer and reputational cost.
+**Business recommendation:** XGBoost with graph-based and temporal features, deployed at a 100:1 downsampling ratio, offers the best balance between catching illicit transactions and minimising false positives, critical in production environments where flagging legitimate transactions has real customer and reputational cost.

 ---